atan009/vimrc/README.md

 Plugin #3 - Solarized:
 ----------------------
-Solarized changes the colorscheme of the vim editor.
+`Solarized` changes the colorscheme of the `vim` editor.
 Often times, the default is not the best.
-It can be extremely irritable when you cannot differentiate between different types of files in vim as well as the variety of things within source code.
+It can be extremely irritable when you cannot differentiate between different types of files in `vim` as well as the variety of things within source code.
 Installation:
 --------------
 	cd ~/.vim/bundle
 	git clone https://github.com/altercation/vim-colors-solarized.git

-A new directory named "vim-colors-solarized" should have been added.
+A new directory named "`vim-colors-solarized`" should have been added.
-Now, we will need to modify our .vimrc depending on the style we like.
+Now, we will need to modify our `.vimrc` depending on the style we like.
 For a dark background type:

 	syntax enable